iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 ### 2. presentation-request {#presentation-request}

-- Type: `didcomm:iota/presentation/0.1/presentation-request`
+- Type: `iota/presentation/0.1/presentation-request`
 - Role: [verifier](#roles)

 Sent by the verifier to request one or more verifiable credentials from a holder.
+The `CredentialInfo` is used by the [holder](#roles) to determine if they possess relevant credentials.

-The context and types are included, as well as trusted issuers, to allow the holder to determine if he possesses relevant credentials.
-This message allows a non-repudiable proof, that the verifier requested data.
+[Verifiers](#roles) are RECOMMENDED to use a [signed DIDComm message](https://identity.foundation/didcomm-messaging/spec/#didcomm-signed-message).
+[Holders](#roles) may choose to blocklist verifiers that refuse to provide signed requests.

 #### Structure
 ```json